 Gina Viavattene, MS

 Gina joined the CORE in 2017 after several years in a local Genomics Core.
 She brings special focus on single cell applications with her expertise in sorting.
 Gina holds a Master's in Biology from St John's University.

 Xuqiang Qiao has worked in the Mount Sinai flow facility since 2008, with his involvement if flow cytometry starting earlier in 2006.
 Before discovering his calling in cell sorting, he had worked 5 years in a bioresearch lab.
 Xuqiang Qiao received his bachelor degree from University of Electronic Science and Technology of China.

 Edgardo Ariztia, PhD

 Edgardo is an immunologist who joined the CORE in 2017 from the ISMMS Department of Oncological Sciences.
 Edgardo is an expert in may aspects of immunophentyping and molcular biology to complement his cytometry skills.
 Edgardo achieved his PhD at Rush University with subsequent postdoc experience at ISMMS.

-Madeline joined the CORE in 2017 immediately after completing her Bachelor's degree at Cornell University.
-She brings fast-paced pharma cytometry experience from summer employment at Regeneron.
-Madeline is primarily responsible for the TCI cytometers.
+Rhea joined the CORE in 2019 after completing her Bachelor's degree at Stony Brook University.
+She brings fast-paced cytometry experience from previous employment at Hospital for Special Surgery.
+Rhea is primarily responsible for the TCI cytometers.

 The lifeblood of an academic institution is publication.
 Likewise the metric of success of a shared resource facility is acknowledgement.
 Please remember to acknowledge the contribution of the CoRE to your publications.